suitenumerique/hackdays2025/submissions/ergonogrist/README.md

 Improve the UX of Grist features

 ## Project Description
+1. Enable markdown for doc tour.
-Documentation of the waffle for Grist  / Enable Attachment for public forms / Enable markdown for doc tour.
+2. Documentation of the waffle for Grist
+2. Enable Attachment for public forms

 ## Contributors